RaoulLuque/visgraph/README.md

 the [MIT license][mit-license], at your option.
 This file may not be copied, modified, or distributed except according to those terms.

+¹Image generated using visgraph, although coloring edges and nodes is not part of the public API yet.

 [apache-license]: http://www.apache.org/licenses/LICENSE-2.0